What is a PEO? EOR? GEO? AOR? Our legal expert weighs in

 What is a professional employer organization (PEO)?

-The most important part of the PEO construct is that both the PEO and the customer (company) employ the team members, which means:
+The most important part of the PEO construct?
+Both you and the PEO employ the same team members, which creates two critical requirements:

-2. The customer is still the legal employer of the team member and can be held liable for all team member employment and compliance requirements.
+• Shared liability: You remain the legal employer and can be held liable for all employment and compliance requirements

 What is an employer of record (EOR)?